bio-tools/biotoolsSchemaDocs/what_is_biotoolsschema.rst

 - https://github.com/bio-tools/biotoolsSchema/blob/master/biotools_dev.xsd

-Versioned releases:
+Versioned releases

 - https://github.com/bio-tools/biotoolsSchema/tree/master/versions

 Status
 ------
 biotoolsSchema is a mature schema having undergone a lot of community-driven revision (e.g. see `bio.tools events <http://biotools.readthedocs.io/en/latest/events.html>`_).
 Development is use-case driven, primarily by `bio.tools <https://bio.tools>`_.
 Future versions will not depart fundamentally from the current elements or structure.
 The development of biotoolsSchema can be followed at `GitHub <https://github.com/bio-tools/biotoolsschema/>`_.
+From version 2.0.0, version number follow the `MAJOR.MINOR.PATCH` pattern:

+* `MAJOR` version for incompatible API changes
+* `MINOR` version for addition of functionality in a backwards-compatible manner
+* `PATCH` version for backwards-compatible bug fixes

 For ways to contribute, please see the `Contributors Guide <http://biotools.readthedocs.org/en/latest/contributors_guide.html>`_.